MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ## Step 5: Clean up the resources

-In this step, you remove the changes you made and delete the **Marketing Campaign** access package.
+In this step, remove the changes you made and delete the **Marketing Campaign** access package.

 ### Remove an access package assignment